-English-112 is an intermediate Creative Writing class which encourages writers to focus on a long creative work in one genre: a novel, a novella, a short story collection, a book or poetry, a three act play, a screenplay.
-Students are advised to take English-111 before they take English-112.
-Students will be encouraged to submit their work to agents, contests, and publishers.
+English 112 encourages writers to focus on a long creative work in one genre: short fiction or nonfiction collection, a book of poetry, a one or three act play, a screenplay.
+Students will be encouraged to submit their work to agents, contests, publishers and for production.
 May not be repeated.
 SC